grafana/mimir/cmd/mimirtool/README.md

 #### Remote Read

-Cortex exposes a [Remote Read API] which allows access to the stored series.
-The `remote-read` subcommand of `cortextool` allows to interact with its API, to find out which series are stored.
+Mimir exposes a [Remote Read API] which allows access to the stored series.
+The `remote-read` subcommand of `mimirtool` allows to interact with its API, to find out which series are stored.

 [remote read api]: https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations